crater2150/awesome-modalbind/README.md

   {"separator", group_title } -- literal string "separator" is required.
 ```

+Then, bind a key to `modalbind.grab(mapping_table, "Some Title")`, to open the mode menu. `modalbind.grab` takes up to four parameters:
+1. the mapping table
+2. the mode name.
+Optional, if not set, no box will be shown.
+3. "Stay in mode", boolean.
+If true, awesome will stay in the input mode until escape is pressed.
+4. additional arguments passed on to functions in the mapping table, e.g. passing the client for `clientkeys` bindings.

 An example mode for controlling mpd, entered by pressing <kbd>Mod</kbd> + <kbd>m</kbd>:

 ```lua